Patlenlix/CrimeDatabase/README.md

 ---

 A Spring Boot application handling crimes, criminals and victims which is stored in a MySQL database.
-Different roles have a different degree of accessibility through the application.
+Different roles have different degree of access throughout the application.

 ### Done [Live features]